nCine/nCine-site/web-tests.md

 - Pressing `R` on the keyboard, `Y` on the gamepad, or double-clicking/double-tapping will reset the camera position, rotation, and scale
 - Pressing `B` on the keyboard or `A` on the gamepad will toggle batching
 - Pressing `C` on the keyboard or `B` on the gamepad will toggle culling
+- Pressing `F` on the keyboard will toggle full screen
 - Pressing `P` on the keyboard or `Start` on the gamepad will pause the application
 - Pressing `Escape` on the keyboard or `Guide` on the gamepad will quit the application